 I am a fully qualified and insured Integrative Therapeutic Counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP).
-I am based in the South Hams, Devon where I run my private practice and I am also the Safeguarding Lead and Wellbeing Counsellor for Hu Long Temple School of Chinese Martial Arts and Wellbeing, based in Totnes.
+I run my private practice in the South Hams, Devon and I am also the Safeguarding Lead and Wellbeing Counsellor for Hu Long Temple School of Chinese Martial Arts and Wellbeing, based in Totnes.
 Alongside this, I am also a member of the Devon Positive Behavioural Support (PBS) Network alongside a team of committed professionals who work with children and adults with complex mental health and behaviours that challenge.

 I began my interest within the psychological therapies many years ago when I did my dissertation on Art Therapy and began working with young offenders as well as young people with cancer diagnoses utilising the creative therapies for self expression with Art Is The Cure.
 Since 2010, I have worked in partnership with charity Teens Unite Fighting Cancer providing workshops in self-care, Chinese Martial Arts and Wellbeing such as meditation and mindfulness.
 I have also helped to support young people and their families during their cancer journey.
 I am also the Trustee for Dartmoor Centre for Counselling and Psychotherapy (DCCP), a local charity organisation that provides low-cost psychological therapy in Newton Abbott, and am trained in suicide intervention.

 I have worked predominately with at-risk young people within secure alternative provisions for mental health and complex behaviours, as well as mainstream educational settings to provide them with the most holistic person centred support in order for them to thrive healthily.
 I utilised a 'Chan' approach, as well as canine assisted therapy, mindfulness and meditation, martial arts and exercise, talking therapies, art and creative therapies such as filmmaking, music production, and street art.